wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. Configure the integration properties:
      - **Name** - Name to identify the integration.
      - **Role ARN** - Role ARN from Amazon account.
-     - **Bucket Name -** The S3 bucket containing CloudTrail logs.
+     - **Bucket Name** - The S3 bucket containing CloudTrail logs.
 In your AWS account, go to **CloudTrail** &gt;**Trails** to see the bucket name.
      - **Prefix** - A log file prefix specified when you created the CloudTrail.
      - **CloudTrail Region** - AWS Region where the CloudTrail logs reside.
 1. Click **Set Up**.
 The integration is added to the Amazon Web Services Integrations list.
-If you want to configure whitelists and refresh rate for the CloudWatch integration, click the **CloudWatch** link in the Types column and follow the instructions in [Configuring CloudWatch Data Ingestion](#configure).
+If you want to configure whitelists and refresh rate for the CloudWatch integration, click the **CloudWatch** link in the Types column and follow the instructions in [Configuring CloudWatch Data Ingestion](integrations_aws_metrics.html#configuring-cloudwatch-data-ingestion).

 ### Enabling and Disabling AWS Integrations

 Wavefront automatically disables integrations that are experiencing errors due to invalid credentials.
 To enable an integration after the credential has been corrected or to manually disable an integration:

-1. In Wavefront, click **Integrations** in the taskbar.
+1. In Wavefront, click **Integrations** on the taskbar.
 1. In the Featured section, click the **Amazon Web Services** tile.
 1. Click the **Setup** tab.
 1. Click the **Advanced** link.